danicclk/flask_app/README.md

 # flask_app
 ## Project:
-* An application using Python microframework, Flask
+* An application using Python microframework, Flask.